tendermint/tendermint/UPGRADING.md

 This release is not compatible with previous blockchains due to changes to the encoding format (see "Protocol Buffers," below) and the block header (see "Blockchain Protocol").

+Note also that Tendermint 0.34 also requires Go 1.15 or higher.

 ### ABCI Changes

 * New ABCI methods (`ListSnapshots`, `LoadSnapshotChunk`, `OfferSnapshot`, and `ApplySnapshotChunk`)